twistedfall/opencv-rust/README.md

   Allows selecting the CRT library when building with MSVC for Windows.
 Allowed values are `"static"` for `/MT` and `"dynamic"` for `/MD`.

+* `OPENCV_CMAKE_TOOLCHAIN_FILE`
+  Path to a cmake toolchain file to be used during OpenCV discovery.
+Useful when cross-compiling.
+This will pass `-DCMAKE_TOOLCHAIN_FILE=<value>` to cmake command line.

+* `OPENCV_CMAKE_ARGS`
+  Additional arguments to be passed to cmake during OpenCV discovery.
+This will be parsed according to the POSIX command line rules (e.g. quotes are supported) and passed as is to `cmake`.

 The following variables affect the building the of the `opencv` crate, but belong to external components:

 * `PKG_CONFIG_PATH`